 Aspirin can be used to treat dogs that are in pain.
+According to VetInfo.com, while aspirin should never be given to puppies because their systems can't break it down, you can give your adult dog aspirin to relieve pain and/or inflammation, and you should always give it with food.
 However, before you give your dog aspirin, it's important to understand the correct dosage for your dog, as well as the possible side-effects aspirin can have on your pet.

 The following dosage guidelines are provided for informational purposes only and are not meant to replace professional veterinary consultation and care.
 Consult your vet directly to determine if administering aspirin is the right treatment for your pet and confirm the correct dosage based on your dog's exact weight.
 As a general guideline, the following table may be utilized:

 |Weight||Amount of Aspirin||Common Dog Breeds|